OneDrive/onedrive-api-docs/docs/rest-api/api/subscription_list.md

 # List subscriptions

-Retrieve the properties and relationships of webhook subscriptions, based on the app ID, the user, and the user's role with a tenant.
+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

+Retrieve a list of webhook subscriptions.
+The content of the response depends on the context in which the app is calling; see the scenarios below for details.

 ## Permissions